Harxheim

-Harxheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
+Harxheim (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.

 Geography

 Location

 Harxheim is a winegrowing village on Mainz’s southern outskirts.
 It belongs to the Verbandsgemeinde of Bodenheim, whose seat is in the like-named municipality.

 History

 Harxheim was first mentioned in 767.

 Politics

 Municipal council

 The council is made up of 16 council members, counting the part-time mayor, with seats apportioned thus: